15 Charming American Traditions The Rest Of The World Thinks Are Weird

 men drinking alcohol at the pub

 The idea of turning a sports championship into an unofficial national holiday complete with its own food traditions, parties, and highly anticipated commercials is uniquely American.
 The fact that many people watch specifically for the commercials and halftime show rather than the actual game puzzles international sports fans.
-Companies spending millions on 30-second ads and people planning entire parties around what is essentially a single football game seems like overkill to most non-Americans.
+Companies spend millions on 30-second ads, and people plan entire parties around what is essentially a single football game.
 The level of cultural significance attached to this one sporting event far exceeds what most other countries devote to even their biggest matches.
+Super Bowl Sunday is less about football and more about a shared American ritual of indulgence, marketing, and spectacle.

 9. Summer Camp Culture